haskellfoundation/tech-proposals/proposals/0000-replacing-cabal-custom-build.md

   existing process so that it can invoke hooks directly with minimal overhead.

 Crucially, hooks are independent, in the sense that each can be invoked separately however the build tool arranges to do so.
-This restriction prevents the hooks directly sharing state with each other: all the inputs and outputs must be serialised.

 ### Designing for future compatibility